“I made em extra sloppy for ye.”- The lunch lady from Billy Madison

 Then you’re going to want to add in the wet ingredients including your cup of ketchup, good squirt of honey, ACV, and the W sauce.

 Ok we’re about 75 percent of the way to Flavortown but you can’t get to Flavortown with out your trusty spices.
-Throw in all of the BBQ seasonings listed above, and salt and pepper to taste. last but not least and certainly necessary, a tablespoon of butter for extra richness.
+Throw in all of the spices listed above, and salt and pepper to taste. last but not least and certainly necessary, a tablespoon of butter for extra richness.

 Ways to serve: